Red Rose Tea

-The brand was formerly owned by Brooke Bond Foods of the UK, and is currently owned by Ekaterra in Canada.

-"Red Rose" US brands are owned by Redco Foods, Inc.; since 2018 "Red Rose" tea (USA) has been produced in license by Harris Tea Company.
+Estabrooks retired in 1932 and sold the company to Brooke, Bond & Company in England who opened a second branch in Montreal.
+The company was sold to Unilever Foods in 1985 who then sold the rights to sell the Red Rose brand in the United States to Redco Foods (which was sold again in 1995 to Teekanne in Germany).
+The brand is owned by Lipton Teas and Infusions in Canada and by Redco Foods, a subsidiary of Teekanne in the US.
+Since 2018, Red Rose tea in the US has been produced under license by Harris Tea Company.

 Tea selection

 Red Rose brand tea has been available in the United States since the 1920s, but their Original Blend is a different blend of black pekoe and cut black teas, compared to the orange pekoe sold in Canada.

 In addition to their Original Blend, they sell the following products.

 Collectible premiums

 From the 1950s through the 1970s packages of Red Rose Tea included premiums, including at various times fortune telling tea cups with saucers, for use in tasseography; collectible tea cards; and small ceramic figurines by Wade Ceramics, commonly called Wade whimsies.

 Tea cups

 There were three white tea cups with gold designs in the series of fortune telling cups, numbered 1, 2, and 3 on the bottom of each cup and saucer.
 They were manufactured in England by Taylor, Smith, and Taylor of fine bone china.
 A small illustrated booklet about tea leaf reading accompanied them.